 The cloud hosting industry in 2019-20 witnessed an all-time high with a large number of investments, partnerships, and product launches by the big players.
-What was most surprising though the year was the number of SMBs taking the plunge with cloud services to avail data storage facilities in a bid to improve their product offerings.
+What was most surprising though the year was the number of SMBs taking the plunge with cloud services to avail data storage facilities in a bid to improve product offerings.

 We also saw many Cloud giants like Alibaba Cloud, AWS, Google, and Oracle hogging the news with their expansion strategies and endeavors for the future.
 This trend has heated the cloud market and made many industry analysts and onlookers predict the future of cloud hosting.
 Many predict that the rise of the cloud industry will steer the wheel of smaller players who piggyback on the steady wagons of larger enterprises whereas some predict that the smaller players will emerge as winners on their home soil while competing against foreign rivals.

 These speculations might be rife, but a consistent theme that emerges through these events is that the cloud industry is here for good.
 The global cloud computing market size is expected to grow from USD 371.4 billion in 2020 to USD 832.1 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 17.5%.

 Top cloud computing trends and predictions

 Let us see which cloud computing trends will be seen in 2021, and also, let us evaluate which predictions will cement the future of this industry further.